PORCELAIN PLATES.NET

 active center for the abolitionist movement, and although the salt industry

 declined after the Civil War, a new manufacturing industry arose in its place.
-In
+For

 (1903)